vinceimbat/vinceimbat/content/thoughts/my worldview.md

 - [[an external objective physical world exists]].
 - [[The external physical world is made up of countless individual units of matter]].
-- Apart from these countless individual units of matter, [[Minds exists]].
+- Apart from these countless individual units of matter, [[minds exists]].
 - [[Minds make sense of the external objective physical world]].
 - [[Minds are unique to each human being]].
 Therefore, [[thoughts/subjective experiences are unique to each human being]].
 - [[The interaction between the external objective physical world and the mind creates subjective experience]].
 This interaction is explained by the [[Indirect interaction theory per Patterson]] of minds.